The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Oil the blades before you begin!
 Oil is applied to the teeth and any areas where the comb and cutter touch.
 You can see these areas when you view the side angle of your blades.
 Dab a dot of oil at these intersections on each side.

-- If you are using shears, you will need to tension the blades and add grease and oil.
+- If using shears, you will need to tension the blades and add grease and oil.
 Grease is usually placed into a hole where the clipper blades and body meet.

 - To tension shears, use the knob to tighten the blades together.
 When the knob becomes distinctly much harder to turn, stop.
 You will reverse the knob’s direction 1.5 times around.
 Double-check with the manufacturer of your shears for specifics.